cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 #### Advanced

 In the advanced section, you can change public access, disabled `enable blob public access` for denied anonymous access to the container
-If you want to change public access you can find this switch in the `configuration` section of your storage account.After that, go to the review section, check the entered data and click `create`.
+If you want to change public access you can find this switch in the `configuration` section of your storage account.
+After that, go to the review section, check the entered data and click `create`.

 ![](/images/azure_blob_container_tutorial5.jpg)